Open-EO/openeo-hub/README.md

 - `npm run start:backend` starts the *Restify* server, so you can test API calls (e.g. with *Postman*).
 Frontend-wise it serves whatever is found in the `/dist` directory (i.e. the most recent frontend build).
 - `npm run start` builds the frontend to the `dist` directory and *then* starts the *Restify* server, i.e. you can use the latest frontend and make API calls too.
 But Vue is in production mode, so the *Devtools* are not available.
 - `npm run start:dev` therefore builds the frontend to the `dist` directory *in development mode* and then starts the *Restify* server, i.e. you can use the latest frontend, test API calls and use *Devtools* as well.
 But there's no HMR, so you need to manually restart everytime you want to see your changes.

+The Hub depends on the `openeo-processes-docgen` repo - if you're simultaneously working on that too and want to see how your changes there work together with the Hub, it's smart to link it:
+1. `cd /path/to/openeo-processes-docgen`
+2. `sudo ndm link`
+3. `cd /path/to/openeo-hub/`
+4. `npm link @openeo/processes-docgen`

+This makes all references to `@openeo/processes-docgen` in imports etc. point to your current local state of that repo.

+Note these caveats:
+- If you do `npm install` in the `openeo-hub` folder, the link gets overwritten, so you have to repeat `npm link @openeo/processes-docgen`.
+- If you make changes in the `openeo-processes-docgen` folder, make sure to run `npm run build_lib` there.
+Otherwise you're not testing against the version of the code that would *actually end up on NPM* (minified etc.)!